05. Near-Earth Objects#

 Atiras have orbits interior to Earth's orbit with aphelia smaller than Earth's perihelion ($Q$ < 0.983 au).
 Atiras are always closer to the Sun than Earth.

-The schematic diagram shown below illustrates examples of Amor, Apollos, Aten, and Atira orbits compared to Earth's orbit.
+Figure 1: A schematic diagram that illustrates examples of Amor, Apollos, Aten, and Atira orbits compared to Earth's orbit.

 This notebook provides examples of plotting the boundaries for each NEO sub-population in semimajor axis $a$ versus eccentricity $e$ and how to divide the NEOs queried from the DP0.3 tables into these four sub-populations.